 Symptoms of poor sleep

 If left untreated, insufficient sleep can lead to physiological and behavioral problems, including hyperactivity, inattention, diminished memory and recall, aggression and excessive daytime sleeping.
-“Poor sleep is also associated with increased risk of cardiovascular complications, diabetes and mood disorder,” says Dr. Rashid.
+“Poor sleep is also associated with increased risk of cardiovascular complications, diabetes and mood disorder,” says Dr. Li.

 If you’re concerned that your child may have behavioral insomnia, please contact UCLA Health’s Division of Pediatric Pulmonology and Sleep Medicine at (310) 825-0867.